-Drug users have been stereotyped ad nauseam — the “bum” begging for change on the side of the road, the bad apple in your high school class, the washed up rock star.
+Drug users are stereotyped ad nauseam — the “bum” begging for change on the side of the road, the bad apple in your high school class, the washed up rock star.
 If these things were ever true, they’re not anymore.
 With the rise of modern medicine came prescription drugs, and while helpful for millions, these drugs can leave some chasing a specific high forever.
 State College isn’t immune to this national crisis — it’s suffering in silence.

 “Most people have a stereotypical idea of what a heroin addict looks like and I think this particular heroin and opioid crisis has changed that vision.
 It’s no longer the run down, skinny person on the street.
 It’s moved into school teachers, housewives, and grandmas.
 It has literally hit everyone across the board,” State College Police Officer Adam Salyards said.

 The root of many heroin and opioid addictions isn’t illegal.
 Between 1991 and 2013, prescriptions of opioids in the United States rose from 76 million to 207 million, with the U.S. accounting for nearly 100% of worldwide hydrocodone use and 81% of oxycodone consumption, according to the National Institute on Drug Abuse.
 While safe when taken how prescribed, many patients have abused the drugs by taking too many or snorting and smoking the powder, causing the euphoric feeling that becmoes an itch.

 When their prescription is done, users look to buy pills on the street, Salyards said.
 Pills on the street are expensive, however, and pill dealers will gladly begin selling heroin to opioid addicts because it’s cheaper and more potent.
 Heroin addicts even seek out dealers whose customers have overdosed because it means they have a strong batch.
 Salyards said Centre County is no stranger to this behavior: